LIMLabSWC/AudioRipple/README.md

 2. Fit posterior categories for rectification - `all_data.git _posterior()`
 3. Plot the rectified histogram - `all_data.alt_hist_results()`

+Further examples on how to work with the data are in the `sfn_figs.ipynb` notebook, which shows how to produce session level plots

 Other functions exist for plotting the mean of the rows and the columns and for displaying these results